material-motion/material-motion/concepts/plan-execution-pattern.md

 **Execution**: the carrying out or putting into effect of a plan, order, or course of action.

-Separating plans of motion from its execution is important because:
+Separating plans of motion from their execution is important because:

 - It allows execution to occur in separate threads, processes, or workers.
 - Execution relies on code.
 Plans can be represented in rich user interfaces.
 Plans can also be sent "over the wire".